 It’s especially important to monitor older alpacas’ living spaces to make sure they offer enough traction.
 Be on the lookout for places where they could trip, as a fall could be devastating to an older resident.
 Older alpacas may need to have special bedding in order to make it easier for them to sleep and relax in their sleeping areas, especially to prevent pressure sores in alpacas who lay down more often than they used to or are bonier than they used to be.
 You should use shorter fibered straw or wood shavings for older alpacas who drag their legs and get stuck in longer straw.
-If this isn’t feasible in the alpaca’s living space, you can also give them a regularly cleaned, (naturally-sourced only) sand-covered pen to sleep on rather than straw.
+If this isn’t feasible in the alpaca’s The indoor or outdoor area where an animal resident lives, eats, and rests., you can also give them a regularly cleaned, (naturally-sourced only) sand-covered pen to sleep on rather than straw.
 Make sure that their food and water sources are close by!
 In the wintertime, you may want to provide an older alpaca with extra bedding, a properly fitting coat, or a barn-safe heat source like a ceramic heater to keep them warm.

 Outdoor Living Space Recommendations For Older Alpacas